KlimentLagrangiewicz/scld/README.md

  + directly file by providing a full address.

 ### Options
- + `-r` or `--range` after that option specify arguments: part of URL, file format, first and last indexes;
+ + `-r` or `--range` after that option specify arguments: part of URL, file format, first and last indexes.
- + `-t` or `--txt` after that option specify arguments: file name with full URLs written line by line;
+ + `-t` or `--txt` after that option specify arguments: file name with full URLs written line by line.
- + `-f` or `--file` after that option specify full URL to downloading file;
+ + `-f` or `--file` after that option specify full URLs downloading files separated by space.
  + `-h` or `--help` display main information about the software and specific types of command line options.
+ + `-c` or `--cin` downloading files from the URLs specified in the standard input stream.
+ + `-v` or `--version` display version information.

 ### Clone and build
 For build project from sources you must install Make, g++, OpenSSL, oneTBB and Boost.